npcole/npyscreen/documentation/source/widgets-multiline.rst

    MultiLine also allows the user to 'filter' entries.  (bound to keys l, L, n, p by default for filter, clear filter, next and previous).
 The current implementation highlights lines that match on the screen.
 Future implementations may hide the other lines or offer a choice.
 You can control how the filter operates by overriding the filter_value method.
 This should accept an index as an argument (which looks up a line in the list .values) and should return True on a match and False otherwise.
 From version 2.0pre74, the whole filtering system can be disabled by setting that attribute *.allow_filtering* to False.
 This can also be passed in as an argument to the constructor.

     Multiline widgets are a container widget that then holds a series of other widgets that handle various parts of the display.
 All multiline classes have a `_contained_widget` class attribute.
 This controls how the widget is constructed.
+The class attribute `_contained_widget_height` specifies how many lines of the screen each widget should be given.

 TitleMultiLine